9 Ways to Get Rid of Maggots In Trash Can + Prevention Tips

 If you want to get the maggots out of your trash can but don't want to kill them, we have a solution for you, too.
 When they're not in an unwanted location, fly larvae can be quite helpful.
 If you have an outdoor compost pile or bin, you can easily transport them from your trash can to your compost.
 Maggots thrive in a compost pile, and will actually speed up the composting process for you by eating up the organic matter.

-Pro tip: You don’t need a big outdoor compost pile filled with maggots to get the benefits of composting.
-Lomi is a small kitchen appliance that will quickly replace your food waste with nutrient-rich dirt, making it easy to remove organic matter from your trash can.
+Pro tip: If you don't want to have a big outdoor compost pile filled with maggots but still want to keep your food scraps out of the trash, try Lomi.
+Lomi is a food recycler that will quickly transform your food scraps into nutrient-rich dirt, making it easy to keep food waste out of your trash can.

 Lomi by Pela